 Q: Can competition between drivers be used to improve driver safety?

 A: Yes it can – and telematics can help in this regard as well.
 A scoreboarding type of system can work well where you benchmark drivers against each other in a friendly manner.
 The data collected by telematics systems can be used to devise driver league tables, with rewards for those drivers who perform best and also for those who demonstrate significant improvements in their safety standards.
 Incentives such as these should give drivers a great deal of encouragement to prioritise road safety.
-It is of course essential to ensure that the competition remains good-natured!
-Thinking about incentive to perform better helps towards that - it can be as simple as a monetary bonus, extra day off, movie ticket vouchers, or even the pick of which vehicle in the fleet they'd like to drive.
+It is, of course, essential to ensure that the competition remains good-natured!
+Thinking about an incentive to perform better helps towards that - it can be as simple as a monetary bonus, extra day off, movie ticket vouchers, or even the pick of which vehicle in the fleet they'd like to drive.

 Q: What should fleets consider when incorporating telematics insights into written safety policies?

 A: Written safety policies are important – they make it clear just what’s expected of drivers, so that everybody knows where they stand.
 We’ve already outlined the kind of data gathered by telematics units, and this can be used to highlight particular areas of concern that need to be addressed by a driver safety policy.
 But drivers need to have a clear idea of how and when this data will be used – as well as what the consequences are in the event of safety breaches.
 Transparency and clarity are both utterly essential.
 With clearly-defined and transparent criteria, you should have no problems in winning acceptance from drivers for these written safety policies.